I already published this before in 2019, but I find a new one and new information.

 There are more of this kind of tops:

-I’ve discovered eight different of these waltzing spinning tops so far, but maybe there are more.
-Here an overview of the tops that I now till today:
+I’ve discovered, till now, nine different of these waltzing spinning tops so far, but maybe there are more, here an overview of the tops that I found till today:

-– Fernand Martin, two pieces marked on the bar between the legs with FM Paris, the one with the cap is from 1885 the other one with the high hat is probably from 1890 and is extra marked on the other side off the bar with: SGDG 56947.
+- –Fernand Martin, two pieces marked on the bar between the legs with FM Paris, the one with the cap is from 1885 the other one with the high hat is probably from 1890 and is extra marked on the other side off the bar with the patent (Breveté) number: SGDG 56947.

 -The United States company Ives made one exemple, this one looks a lot like one of the Martins but is unmarked.